MichaelsPlayground/TalkToYourDESFireCard/readme.md

 open that is capable of working with URL data, usually your browser will will open and tries to connect to the URL provided by the tag.

+The backend server can verify the data provided by the link and act on the data, e.g. open a door or buy a transport ticket.

+## How does SDM work ?

 Below you find a sample **URL** that points to a (backend) server:

 https://sdm.nfcdeveloper.com/

-When using this link ou get some information about a "Secure Dynamic Messaging Backend Server Example" that can be used for NTAG 424 DNA tags but for DESFire EV3 as well but, beware, when you carefully read the examples you may find that the full URL looks like
+When using this link you get some information about a "Secure Dynamic Messaging Backend Server Example" that can be used for NTAG 424 DNA tags but for DESFire EV3 as well but, beware, when you carefully read the examples you may find that the full URL looks like